 2014 CSU Sustainability Policy

 In May 2014, the CSU Board of Trustees, with Governor Brown in attendance, adopted the first CSU system-wide Sustainability Policy.
 The Policy aims not only to further reduce the environmental impact of construction and operation of buildings, grounds, and infrastructure, but to integrate sustainability across the curriculum.
-Cal Poly's polytechnic, hands-on, Learn By Doing approach is uniquely positioned to educate the leaders, problem solvers, and decision makers that will battle the effects of climate change.
-The CSU Sustainability Policy established goals to:
+In March 2022 the Board of Trustees adopted an updated version of the 2014 policy.
+This policy is intended to position the nation's largest university system as a leader in the teaching and use of applied research to educate climate literate students equipped to solve the complex challenges of the world and prepare them for an evolving workforce.
+In addition, the policy encompasses the tenets of human and ecological health, social justice, economic vitality, and promotes the environmental sustainability of CSU's operations for our built environment.

 In March 2016, Cal Poly adopted the AASHE (Association for the Advancement of Sustainability in Higher Education) STARS (Sustainability Tracking, Assessment, and Rating System) as a framework for implementation, measurement, and improvement of sustainable practices across the entire University.
 The voluntary point-based rating system measures sustainability performance in the areas of Curriculum and Research, Campus and Community Engagement, Operations, and Planning and Administration.
 Cal Poly has earned a STARS Silver Rating in recognition of its sustainability achievements.
 The Cal Poly’s STARS report is publicly available here.